RobWar-code/sci-booster/README.md

 - The top level (page) of a flow model has upto four nodes and all subsequent pages are further definitions of the component nodes that they describe.
+- The flow_model_title should always be present at the top level and must the same as for the first page of hierarchical_id "01"
-- The "id" field of each section of the json model should be present and set to null unless it is known via the site database.
+- The "id" field of each field where shown below of the json model should be present and set to null unless it is known via the site database.
 - The hierarchical_id of the top-level page is "01" and its details apply to the whole model as well as the page that they describe
 - All definitions (nodes / pages) should confine themselves to the constraint of the parent.